Home » Walt Disney World » Vacation Planning » Visiting over the Holidays

 Special Events:

 Mickey’s Very Merry Christmas Party (MVMCP) will end before Christmas.
-However, “Mickey’s Once Upon a Christmastime Parade” will be shown at the Magic Kingdom after the last MVMCP through New Year’s Eve.
+However, “Mickey’s Once Upon a Christmastime Parade” will be shown at the Magic Kingdom after the last holiday party through New Year’s Eve.
 Whichever way you see it, this is a wonderful parade, and make sure to find a viewing spot early.

 The Candlelight Processional in EPCOT tells the Christmas story with orchestra, choir, and a celebrity narrator.
 It is included with park admission, but shows for more popular narrators will fill up.
 You can also purchase a dining package to reserve a seat.